 “… if you’re being mauled by a griz?
 Stay face down, legs spread, and cover your neck with clasped hands.
 Let the bear unleash its fury on your backpack.
 Stay still, and don’t move until it’s done.
 Black bears only attack to kill, so playing dead with one of those will be facilitated by the fact that you will, in fact, be dead soon enough.”

-So, again, if you encounter a bear, this is what you do:
+So, again, what should you do if you encounter a bear:

 - Gather close together